zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ## Create Contracts

+Delete `Greeter.sol` file

 To use openzeppelin contracts in our contracts, run:

 ```bash
 npm i @openzeppelin/contracts
 ```

+Make sure to update your solidity compiler version inside `hardhat.config.js` to 0.8.7.
+It is by default set to 0.8.4 and our contracts are written for 0.8.7 and above.

 ### Create Token Contracts